 The South Downs Way is tranquil island in the busy South East running entirely within the new South Downs National Park.
 You can feel a million miles from the hustle and bustle of modern life, but only be a few minutes from civilisation.

 Running along a chalk ridge means that the Trail drains and dries out quickly making it good year round.
-The elevated position ensures you are rewarded by breathtaking views across the English Channel and Isle of White to the south and over the wooded Weald and heathland ridges to the north.
+The elevated position ensures you are rewarded by breathtaking views across the English Channel and Isle of Wight to the south and over the wooded Weald and heathland ridges to the north.

 Whether you’re walking, on a mountain bike or on horseback the South Downs Way passes through a varied landscape of protected habitats including internationally important chalk rivers, internationally rare species rich chalk grasslands and beautiful ancient woodland.
 The Trail passes through or passes by 5 National Nature Reserves and dozens of Sites of Special Scientific Interest where you can enjoy stunning wildlife at close hand.